Stop Killing Games

-Stop Killing Games (SKG) is a consumer movement with the goal of preserving video games after they are taken offline.
-The movement was started in 2024 by Ross Scott after the shutdown of Ubisoft's The Crew, a racing game that required a constant internet connection despite being mainly single-player.
-A central concern of the movement involves online-only games and downloadable content being listed on storefronts prominently as a purchase, instead of as a rent or lease, despite the possibility of access being remotely denied to the purchaser (without an expiration date at the time of purchase) by the publisher unilaterally.
+Stop Killing Games (SKG), also known as Stop Destroying Videogames (SDVG), is a consumer movement that seeks to preserve video games after they are taken offline.
+It was started in 2024 by Ross Scott in response to the shutdown of Ubisoft's The Crew, a 2014 racing game that required a constant internet connection despite being mainly single-player.
+It uses various legal avenues to push for requiring video game publishers to keep games playable and in a reasonably functioning state even after their discontinuation, challenging the industry trend of selling games as a revocable license or service that can at any moment be rendered obsolete by the publisher.

+Stop Killing Games quickly garnered popularity, being covered by various YouTubers and news outlets.
+It was praised by various celebrities, politicians and game developers for tackling a long-lasting problem in the video game industry, though some were sceptical, citing issues with licensed and proprietary content as well as increased development costs due to preservation efforts.

-The movement quickly gathered popularity, being covered by various YouTubers and news outlets.
-The movement has launched multiple government petitions, of which the most prominent are a European Citizens' Initiative named Stop Destroying Videogames and a UK Parliament petition.
-Both petitions managed to amass enough votes for an official debate.
+Stop Killing Games has launched multiple government petitions, of which the most prominent is a European Citizens' Initiative named Stop Destroying Videogames, which received around 1.3 million valid signatures.
+Additionally, a UK Parliament petition managed to amass enough votes for an official debate, though it was ultimately decided that no amendments to existing law would be made.